faizshahudin/VMMS/README.md

 I run this project on Windows environment so does below instructions belong to.

-To run this project, you need to do several preparations:
+To run this project, we need to do several preparations:

 1. Install Xampp or WampServer to start web services (apache and mysql) or if you like challenge, you can start the web services through command line.
       <p>For Xampp, you can download it <a href="https://www.apachefriends.org/download.html">here.</a></p>
       <p> For WampServer, you can download it <a href="http://www.wampserver.com/en/">here.</a>
 2. Once install and the application launched, start apache and mysql services.
-3. Open the admin site for your mysql services which hosted on your //localhost:3306/ and  create a new database with 'vdms' as its name.
+3. Open the admin site for our mysql services which hosted on our local mysql server //localhost:3306/ and  create a new database with 'vdms' as its name.
 4. Create 3 tables which are product, money and sales
       <p> For product:</p>
       <pre>